 It is always advisable to avoid quick money lending schemes, often referred to as “payday loans”.
 The majority of these “payday loans” will offer you an amount of money in an instant, and they advertise that there are “no hidden fees”, however often fail to mention, for example, that the loan is calculated at a very high % APR (some over 1000%!).

 The next step, and possibly the most important, is do not ignore demands.
-The worst thing that you can do when you are in debt is ignore letters, phone calls, or any other correspondence relating to outstanding debt(s).
+The worst thing you can do when you are in debt is ignore letters, phone calls, or any other correspondence relating to outstanding debt(s).
 A little bit of communication can go a long way.
 Speak to the company who you owe monies to, advise them of your situation and if you are not able to pay the full amount right away, propose a monthly payment.

 The main thing to remember is that no matter how big the debt, there is always a solution.